What's

 in more depth.

-We'll help you learn quickly and well, by carefully selecting high-quality pages for you to explore.
-But our selectivity is not censorship, and on both levels — introduction and exploration — we'll adopt a "multiple views" approach by explaining the views of people with different perspectives, so you can be well informed while you develop your own perspectives.
+Throughout the range of levels, from introduction through exploration, we'll help you learn quickly and well, by carefully selecting high-quality pages with clear explanations of ideas.
+But our selectivity is not censorship, and we'll adopt a "multiple views" approach by accurately describing the views of people with different perspectives, so you can be well informed while you develop your own perspectives.

-This is an introduction.
-An exploration of Quick Educations is at the end of this page, following A Cliffs Notes Approach and The Drama of Ideas.
+A deeper exploration of this section is in an appendix that follows A Cliffs Notes Approach and The Drama of Ideas.

 This section explains how, in

-three decisions and a library, I (the website editor) recognized the
+three decisions and a library, I (Craig Rusbult, the editor of Whole-Person Education, a diverse website developed for the American Scientific Affiliation, ASA) recognized the

 The first two decisions were easy.
 Yes,